ositaka/soul-healing-decapcms/data/page/home.md

       **Improved relationships**: Trance healing can help individuals to develop a greater sense of empathy and understanding towards others, leading to improved relationships and communication.
     image: /images/magic-ball-sun.jpg
-  - type: text_image
-    section_type: text_image
-    main_menu:
-      show: true
-      name: About
-    title: About
-    text: >-
-      **About Tiago Araújo**

-      Tiago Araújo is an intuitive facilitator of trance healing with experience in the healing.
-He have studied with renowned teachers and healers from around the world and have developed a unique approach to trance healing that combines traditional wisdom with contemporary techniques.

-      At Soul Healing, his philosophy is that true healing comes from within.
-Thes facilitator works with individuals to help them unlock their inner wisdom, connect with their soul, and cultivate a deep sense of inner peace and joy.

-      His approach is rooted in love, compassion, and acceptance.
-He believe that everyone has the power to heal themselves and that he is simply here to facilitate and support you on your journey.
-    image: /images/portrait-of-tiago.jpeg
   - type: text_only
     section_type: text_only
     main_menu: